 Newport Beach residents and businesses cherish the quality of our environment.
 In an effort to preserve our City's environment, the City Council has updated the Municipal Code to align with California laws requiring businesses to divert food waste, yard waste and other recyclables from landfills.
 Lack of compliance with the commercial recycling laws may trigger escalating fines from $100 for the first offense to $500 for any subsequent offense.

 Businesses and multi-family complexes can meet the mandatory recycling requirements by taking one or more of the following actions:

 - Work with your trash collectors to implement a recycling program.
-For information on how to contact your hauler, click here.
+For information on how to contact your hauler, use the Franchise Hauler list.

 - Sign up for an waste recycling service or a mixed-waste processing service that specifically separates recyclables.

 - Self-haul recycling.
 Note, the City may require you to provide proof that you are self-hauling or a permit to self-haul.